This is the perfect ham recipe for x mas and definitely a crowd pleaser that will have your family begging you to make it for years to come.

 Ingredients:

 - Ham: The main ingredient here.
-Get an 11 lb in-bone shank portion ham.
+Get an 10 lb fully cooked bone-in shank portion ham.

 - Mustard: It’s a gluing agent that helps the spices stick to the ham during the early cooking stage.
 It also adds flavor.
-Mustard does wonders for ham, balancing out the sweetness with a hint of tartness.
+Yellow mustard does wonders for ham, balancing out the sweetness with a hint of tartness.

-- Apple Cider Vinegar: Apple cider vinegar adds depth of flavor and a little tang to the ham and glaze.
+- Vinegar: Apple cider vinegar adds depth of flavor and a little tang to the ham and glaze.

 - Spices: Brown Sugar provides a hint of sweetness and adds a mild molasses flavor, and the Ground Cloves, Ground Ginger, and black pepper make the ham taste like Christmas.

-- Pineapples and cherries: The pineapples and maraschino cherries are solely for decoration purposes.
+- Pineapples and cherries: The canned sliced pineapples in juice and maraschino cherries are solely for decoration purposes.

 Glaze ingredients

-- Butter: Use unsalted Butter is for flavor… it’s essential for a delicious glaze.
+- Butter: The unsalted butter is for flavor… it’s essential for a delicious glaze.

-- Brown Sugar and honey: The brown sugar and honey are both for sweetness and depth of flavor, and the honey helps with the consistency of the glaze and gives it a glossy appearance.
+- Sweeteners: The brown sugar and honey are both for sweetness and depth of flavor, and the honey helps with the consistency of the glaze and gives it a glossy appearance.

-- Pineapple juice and water: Pineapple juice is for the flavor, this is pineapple honey glaze we’re making.
+- Liquids: Pineapple juice is for the flavor; this is the pineapple honey glaze we’re making.
 The water is used to smooth out the cornstarch in the slurry.

-- Cornstarch: Cornstarch serves as the thickener, thickening the juice and transforming it into a glaze.
+- Thickener: Cornstarch serves as the thickener, thickening the juice into a glaze.

 Carving deep cuts vs injecting ham